|Program Type:||WM Sponsored Summer||Host Institution:||University of Cape Town|

 The Cape Town summer program mixes classroom instruction and hands-on service learning, allowing students to study and experience how post-Apartheid South Africa is working to combat racial, ethnic, economic, and political disparity.

-Prior to the program, students will enroll in a 1 credit Spring 2014 course:
+Prior to the program, students will be enrolled in a 1 credit Spring 2015 course:

 GBST 498: Global Studies Internship.

-Students live in University of Cape Town housing and all meals are included.
+Past participants have lived in hostels, SHAWCO housing, or UCT dorms and all meals are included.
 The Cape Town program includes excursions to locations such as Robben Island, the site of Nelson Mandela's imprisonment, Table Mountain, Cape Point, and museums and historic sites in and around Cape Town.

 The Reves Center advisor for the Cape Town Summer Program is Molly DeStafney, email@example.com.